Frequently Asked Questions About Bend, Oregon

 Q: What will the weather be like when I visit?

 A: Experiencing Bend's weather is one of the best parts of visiting Bend.
 With abundant sunshine and a dry, high-desert climate, Bend has nearly ideal weather.
 Moderate days and cool nights characterize Bend’s year-round climate.
 Because of high altitude and clear air, nighttime temperatures average 30F to 40F below daytime highs.
 Evenings are generally cool, even in the summer, requiring sweaters or jackets.
-Annual temperature extremes show that only one year out of five has a temperature colder than -17F or warmer than 100F.
 Frost can occur during any summer month.
-Chek out our general climate fact sheet for more in-depth info.
+Check out our general climate fact sheet for more in-depth info.

 Q: When does Mt.
 Bachelor open for snowboarding and